Swiss perspectives in 10 languages

 graphic of woman holding ballot box

-Swiss federal votes on June 9: what’s on the agenda?
+Swiss federal votes on June 9

 The relentless increase in the cost of mandatory health insurance is a major concern for the Swiss population.
-As a result, political parties are now trying to address the issue, and on June 9, two separate initiatives are on the voting agenda.
+As a result, political parties are now trying to address the issue, and on June 9, two separate initiatives were on the voting agenda.

-One of the people’s initiatives, launched by the left-wing Social Democratic Party, wants to limit the cost of health insurance premiums to 10% of a household’s income.
-To achieve this, it proposes that the state pick up the slack with subsidies whenever somebody exceeds this proportion.
+One of the people’s initiatives, launched by the left-wing Social Democratic Party, wanted to limit the cost of health insurance premiums to 10% of a household’s income.
+To achieve this, it proposed that the state pick up the slack with subsidies whenever somebody exceeds this proportion.
 According to the plan, at least two-thirds of the new financial help would come from the federal budget, with the rest being paid by the country’s 26 cantons.

 More